 Chlorhexidine has been used by dentists, medical doctors, and the general public for decades.
 Known for its disinfecting and antiseptic properties, CHX is commonly used as a topical skin disinfectant, a mouthwash, and in pharmaceutical products.
 But for some, patients and care providers alike, Chlorhexidine can cause an allergic reactions ranging from moderate to deadly.

-Today, we’re talking to Dr. Mark Donaldson to help deepen our understanding of CHX and learn what dentists need to know to prevent allergic reactions in patients under their care.
+Dr. Mark Donaldson is back on Oasis to explore CHX and share information that dentists need to know to prevent allergic reactions in patients under their care.

 About Dr. Mark Donaldson